 Apart from predictors of borrowing, researchers were interested in whether crop price insurance changed farmers’ investment behavior.
 There is evidence that it did, but not overwhelmingly.
 The small sample and high take up across both groups may have played a role in this outcome.
 Farmers offered the insurance spent 17.9 percentage points more on chemicals than those who had not been offered the product.
 There was also a trend towards growing more eggplants and less maize among these farmers.
 Farmers offered the insurance were also between 15 and 25 percent more likely to bring their produce to markets rather than sell to brokers who come to pick up the crop.
 Anecdotally, it is believed that the so-called “farmgate” sellers offer guaranteed purchase contracts, but at lower prices locked in before harvest.
 Selling in the market, on the other hand, is a potentially more profitable but riskier option.

 There are a number of potential reasons why the researchers did not find large effects of the crop price insurance product on either or take up or investment, and further research in necessary to determine their roles.
 It is uncertain, for example, whether farmers truly understood the benefits of the insurance.
 Farmers may also have been reluctant to make long term investments changes before an insurance product demonstrates an established presence in the area.
 Alternatively, crop price uncertainty may not be as important of an indicator of investment decisions as previously thought.
 Further research, with a larger sample size, is needed to better understand the roles of risk, financial literacy, and product design in determining microinsurance impact.

-Karlan, Dean, Ed Kutsoati, Margaret McMillan, and Chris Urdy.
-2011.
+Karlan, Dean, Edward Kutsoati, Margaret McMillan, and Christopher Urdy.
 "Crop Price Indemnified Loans for Farmers: A Pilot Experiment in Rural Ghana."
-The Journal of Risk and Insurance 78(1): 37-55.
+The Journal of Risk and Insurance 78, no. 1 (2011): 37-55.